 Dr Sam O'Connor

-Dr Sam O’Connor is a Gastroenterologist at Queensland Gastroenterology who has interests in inflammatory bowel disease and advanced colonoscopy and polypectomy.
+Dr Sam O’Connor is a Gastroenterologist at Queensland Gastroenterology who has interests in inflammatory bowel disease (including Crohn’s disease and ulcerative colitis) and advanced colonoscopy and polypectomy.

-In 2013 Sam was awarded the ‘Fresenius Kabi Travel Award’ by the Gastroenterological Society of Australia to present his abstract on ‘Polypectomy trends in Australia’ at the United European Gastroenterology Week in Berlin.
-He was also part of a select group of junior gastroenterologists globally invited to attend the 2014 ‘Advanced Intensive Inflammatory Bowel Disease’ course at the European Crohn’s and Colitis Congress in Copenhagen.
+In 2013, Dr Sam O’Connor was awarded the ‘Fresenius Kabi Travel Award’ by the Gastroenterological Society of Australia to present his abstract on ‘Polypectomy trends in Australia’ at the United European Gastroenterology Week in Berlin.

-Sam has been faculty on National Endoscopy Training Initiative ‘Quality Colonoscopy Course’ for the past four years.
-He is one of four physicians on the Australian Conjoint Committee for Recognition of Training in Gastrointestinal Endoscopy and is the 2019 President of the Gastroenterology Society of Queensland.
+He is one of four physicians on the Australian Conjoint Committee for Recognition of Training in Gastrointestinal Endoscopy and was the 2019-2021 President of the Gastroenterology Society of Queensland.

-Sam has interests in inflammatory bowel disease, as well as quality and advanced colonoscopy and polypectomy.
-He has presented research at national and international meeting and had several research papers published in International Endoscopy and Gastroenterology journals.
-Sam also works as a Staff Specialist at Princess Alexandra Hospital in Brisbane.
+Sam has interests in inflammatory bowel disease, as well as quality and advanced colonoscopy and polypectomy and has had several research papers published in International Endoscopy and Gastroenterology journals.
+Dr Sam O’Connor also has a public appointment at the Princess Alexandra Hospital.